 There are few things more exciting than embarking on the journey of entrepreneurship.
-Nonetheless, starting your own business can be complicated and involves overcoming various legal hurdles.
-Learn more about how to create your corporation with this step-by-step guide.
+Nonetheless, starting your own business can be complicated and involves overcoming various legal hurdles, especially if you intend to form a corporation for your business.
+Learn more about how to form your corporation with this step-by-step guide.

-Selecting a business name is a crucial first step in the process of forming a corporation.
-Corporation name requirements vary from state to state, but generally it is required that the name is not already in use by another company.
-It is typically recommended to conduct a thorough name search in order to make sure your potential business name is still available for use.
-Moreover, your corporation name should contain an entity identifier such as “Incorporated,” “Limited” or abbreviations of entity identifiers such as “Inc.” or “Ltd.”
+Selecting a name is a crucial first step in the process of forming a corporation.
+Corporation name requirements vary from state to state, but generally it is required that the name is not already in use by another company, in which case it is important to conduct a thorough name search in order to ensure that the name you intend to use for your business is still available.
+Moreover, your corporation’s name should include the entity identifier such as “Incorporated” or its abbreviation “Inc.”

-At this stage, you may want to consider whether you want to use a trademark or logo to identify your company.
+At this stage, you may want to consider using a trademark or logo to identify your company.
 Having a trademarked business name can help establish your brand and make it more recognizable to consumers.

 It is common for the owners to appoint directors when forming a corporation.
 A director is a person appointed or elected by shareholders to sit on the board of directors in a corporation.
-Directors have a number of important responsibilities, including implementing corporate policies and making decisions regarding the management and administration of a company.
-It should also be noted that in some cases, directors can be held legally responsible for actions committed by agents, officers, employees, and subsidiaries of the corporation.
+Directors have a number of essential responsibilities, including implementing corporate policies and making decisions regarding the management and administration of a company.
+It should also be noted that in some cases, directors can be accountable for actions committed by agents, officers, employees, and subsidiaries of the corporation.

 In many corporations, stock is issued to help finance the business.
-The board of directors typically authorizes the issuance of stock, which is later distributed to investors in proportion to their contribution.
+The board of directors typically authorizes the issuance of stock, which is later distributed to investors in proportion to their contributions, which can be in the form of assets, cash, or services rendered to the corporation.
 The number of stocks that can be issued is calculated by determining the number of authorized shares of a company.
 This information can usually be found in a company’s articles of incorporation.
-Once the stock is issued, it may be traded on a public stock exchange or over-the-counter market.

 There are two main types of stock that may be issued: common stock and preferred stock.
 Common stock shareholders are typically entitled to receive dividends and vote on important matters that affect the corporation, such as the appointment of directors.
 On the other hand, preferred stock does not give voting rights to shareholders.
-Nonetheless, preferred stock shareholders may be paid dividends prior to common shareholders.
+Nonetheless, preferred stock shareholders are entitled to receive dividends prior to the common shareholders.

 You may need to obtain various business licenses and permits, depending on the nature of your business and the location in which it will be operating.
 Common permits and licenses include:

 Setting up a corporate bank account that is separate from the bank account of its owners is a crucial step in establishing a corporation.
-Doing so will help protect your personal funds from any business liabilities or debts.
+Doing so will, in most instances, help protect your personal funds from any liabilities or debts incurred by your corporation.

-To find the best bank for your corporation, it is recommended to research various banks and select the one that best meets the unique needs and requirements of your business.
+To find the best bank for your corporation, it is recommended that you research various banks and select the one that best meets your business's unique needs and requirements.
 Once you have chosen a bank, you will typically need to provide basic information about your corporation in order to officially open an account.
-The bank may ask for your Employer Identification Number (EIN) which can be obtained from the Internal Revenue Service (IRS).
+The bank may ask for your Employer Identification Number (EIN), which can be obtained from the Internal Revenue Service (IRS).

 Once you have completed all of the necessary steps to create your corporation, it’s time to start focusing on the day-to-day operations of running your own company.
-However, it is essential to keep in mind that even after you have completed the process of establishing your corporation, you have ongoing legal obligations as a business owner.
+However, it is essential to keep in mind that even after you have established your corporation, you have ongoing legal obligations as a business owner.
 This includes tasks such as renewing licenses and paying taxes on a regular basis.